MAKE BOLDERBOULDER YOUR BEST 10K

 The pro wheelchair wave goes off at 6:55am followed by the “A” wave at 7:00am.
 From 7:00am to approximately 9:30am the other 90 waves will launch.
-See the full wave launch schedule will be available by February 1.
+The wave launch schedule will be available by February 1.
 The International Team Challenge begins at 11:13am (women) and 11:24am (men), and will finish inside the stadium between 11:45 and 11:56am.
 The Memorial Day Tribute will cap off the day at noon.

 We invented, and perfected, the wave start.
 Because we want you to run, jog or walk at your speed, there are over 90 waves in the BolderBOULDER, organized by your expected pace.
 Only the first 30 waves (sub-68 minute pace) require proof of qualification.
 You can register for any of the subsequent waves without qualifying.
 This way, you can run/jog/walk with runners like yourself, and not get lost in a mass start.

 You only need to qualify if you want to run in the first 31 start waves.
 You can qualify for these spaces in four ways: